VIA-Research/uPIMulator/golang_vm/README.md

 - **Row Buffer (`RowBuffer` struct):**
     - Models MRAM bank timing, including activation, read/write latencies, and precharge delays.

-# 🎩 Adding Custom Host-side API
+# 🎩 Adding Custom Host-Side API
 ## Extending the Host-Side API
 uPIMulator allows you to introduce custom host-side APIs to the virtual machine, enhancing its functionality and adaptability.
 We'll illustrate this process using the example of adding a `DPU_ASSERT` API, which verifies the success of DPU-related function calls.